ryan-kp-miller/Chicago-Crime-Analysis/README.md

 ## ML Results

-My main goal for this model was to accurately predict whether an arrest will be made for a crime in the city of Chicago.
+My goal for this model was to accurately predict whether an arrest will be made for a crime in the city of Chicago.

 Because of the large amount of data available, I decided to rely on non-parametric models.
 Two of the models I tried were the Random Forest algorithm (sklearn's implementation) and the Feed-Forward Neural Network (using tensorflow.keras' Sequential model with Dense and Dropout layers).
 To speed up the model tuning phase, I only used the most recent 100,000 crimes from the training set.